WOS Full Form, Features, and its Benefits

 1

-WOS Full Form is Wholly Owned Subsidiary, have always occupied an important position in the corporate world.
-They are wholly owned and controlled by a parent company, thus providing strategic benefits of market entry, resource control, and operational efficiency.
+"WOS" Full Form is Wholly Owned Subsidiary, have always occupied an important position in the corporate world and they are wholly owned with 100% stake and controlled by a parent company including Foreign Holding company, thus providing strategic benefits of market entry, resource control, and operational efficiency.
 In this article, we are going to discuss the main features and functions of wholly owned subsidiaries, their operation, and benefits.
+As per Section 2(85) of the Companies Act, 2013, a Wholly Owned Subsidiary does not qualify as a Small Company, regardless of its paid-up capital or turnover.
+Therefore, relaxations available to small companies are not applicable to WOS entities, includes exemption from certain filing provisions, audit relaxations, and reduced penalties.
+Hence the new compliance of Dematerialisation of Shares also applicable on Subsidy company or WOS.
+WOS can be a Private Limited Company or Public Company.

 What is WOS (Wholly Owned Subsidiary)?